lk-spec/Flight-Efficiency-Model/README.md

 Test: Tests our graph and algorithms

 How to run the main program:
+cd into the ./build dir

 make main

 To execute:
 ./main

+cd into the ./build dir
 How to run the test suite:
 Make test